-This would result in a number of ascii trace files being created, each of which follows the created, created, created, each of which follows the created, created, each of which follows the created, created,
+This would result in a number of ascii trace files being created, each of which follows the created, created, each of created, each of

 You can enable pcap tracing on the basis of node ID and device ID as well.
 In this case, the node-id is translated to a Ptr<Node> and the appropriate protocol is looked up in the node.
 The resulting protocol and interface are used to specify the resulting trace source.